TechLabs-Aachen/journey-keys/python/ads_prediction/README.md

 > false negatives!
 You will pass if the number of false positives and false
 > negatives is below some threshold on the test dataset.

+> Question: Many classifiers are initialized with some random state.
+Because of this,
+> the same classifier can give different results/performance on different runs.
+> Thus, some models may sometimes pass and sometimes fail our tests.
+This is
+> a practical problem in real world ML/Data Science applications.
+How would you
+> mitigate this problem?

 **As always, if you struggle with the problem, ask for help in Slack or join one of our co-working sessions throughout the track phase!**